 Yorktown should remain a community of primarily lower-density single-family homes, interspersed with open space preserves.
 Yorktown's high neighborhood quality of life is derived from a long history of preserving its rural quality and protecting its natural resources.
-Through upzoning, infrastructure improvements and additional protection of natural resources.
-Yorktown should seek to limit the threat of negative impacts associated with overdevelopment.
+Through upzoning, infrastructure improvements and additional protection of natural resources, Yorktown should seek to limit the threat of negative impacts associated with overdevelopment.
 In the interest of supporting adequate housing options for people of all ages, Yorktown should also strive for housing diversity throughout the Town.
 Yorktown seeks to balance the need for housing with the community's desire to limit and better manage the negative impacts of development.

-- Upzone contiguous, larger-lot areas and/or open space areas throughout Yorktown.
-In particular, upzoning should be maximized in northern Yorktown, an area which has been impacted by cumulative development over time.
+- Upzone contiguous, larger-lot areas and/or open space areas throughout Yorktown (especially north of Route 6 and the southern part of Town).
 Upzoning has many potential benefits, including open space preservation, enhanced protection of water quality in aquifers and watersheds, conservation of other natural resources, and reduction of potential future traffic generation. - Where adequate infrastructure is not available, development should be restricted.
-This includes appropriate upzoning of of undeveloped or underdeveloped sites measuring more than one acre in response to concerns that smaller parcels pose a health or water quality hazard due to limitations on sewer facilities. larger contiguous vacant or underdeveloped parcels in areas that rely on well and septic systems and/or such parcels that are located within or adjacent to areas of highly impacted traffic conditions.
+This includes appropriate upzoning of larger contiguous vacant or underdeveloped parcels in areas that rely on well and septic systems and/or such parcels that are located within or adjacent to areas of highly impacted traffic conditions.

-• Ensure residential development in and around the hamlet business centers is compatible with surrounding neighborhoods and has amenities like parks and public plazas.

-- Consider improving regulations governing the development of accessory housing units, but use performance standards to ensure compatibility with community character, maintenance of impervious surface limitations and adherence to other environmental design standards. - Throughout the Town, require new residential development to provide a certain percentage of homes at levels affordable to middle-income households.
-Partner with non-profits and seek grant funding to provide ownership units at below-market prices. - Allow residential units above ground floor commercial (retail or office) development in the hamlet centers to enhance the diversity of housing types and affordability (and promote such uses in Yorktown Heights). - Work with neighborhoods to prepare guidelines in the context of local improvement plans (for streets, sidewalks, traffic calming, scenic/historic preservation, etc.).
+- Ensure residential development in and around the hamlet business centers is compatible with surrounding neighborhoods and has amenities like parks and public plazas. - Consider improving regulations governing the development of accessory housing units, but use performance standards to ensure compatibility with community character, maintenance of impervious surface limitations and adherence to other environmental design standards. - Throughout the Town, require new residential development to provide a certain percentage of homes at levels affordable to middleincome households.
+Partner with non-profits and seek grant funding to provide ownership units at below-market prices. - Consider allowing residential units above ground floor commercial (retail or office) development in the hamlet centers to enhance the diversity of housing types and affordability (and promote such uses in Yorktown Heights). - Work with neighborhoods to prepare guidelines in the context of local improvement plans (for streets, sidewalks, traffic calming, scenic/historic preservation, etc.).
 Identify neighborhood street trees and woodland buffers worthy of preservation. - Consider adopting a floor area ratio (F.A.R.) cap for residential development, in order to limit McMansions, a term which has come to be known to describe homes out of scale with their surroundings.
 Alternatively, considering adopting more strict bulk standards. - Allow "home occupations" with minimal restriction, but establish strict performance standards for "home businesses". - Further limit impervious coverage for non-residential uses in residential areas, and limit on-street parking around non-residential uses in residential neighborhoods.